 John Sax has also performed a number of contemporary roles: The Prince in Harrison’s Rapunzel at Oper der Stadt Bonn, Jim O’Connor in The Glass Menagerie by Bibalo at The Norwegian National Opera and Opera Vest, Paver Friend in the opera HP about the Swedish boxer Harry Persson by Franke-Blom, Erik in Swells by Börtz at the Royal Swedish Opera, The Smith in The Sleeping City by Riedel at the Stockholm City Theatre the title role Signor Deluso by Pasatieri and The Uncle Werle’s Tintomara.

-John Sax has a busy concert diary and his repertoire includes works like Mozart Requiem, Verdi Requiem, S:t John Passion by Bach and Messiah by Händel.
+John Sax has a busy concert diary with upcoming concerts with works like Mozart Requiem, Verdi Requiem, S:t John Passion by Bach and Messiah by Händel.

 John Sax also gives regular lieder recitals and has performed a number of song cycles such as Schubert’s Winterreise by Schubert, Dichterliebe, Liderkreis and Kerner Lieder by Schumann, Des Knaben Wunderhorn and Sieben Lieder aus letzter Zeit by Mahler, Brahms’ Vier ernste Gesänge and King Erik’s Songs by Rangström.
 He has recorded Schubert’s Winterreise for the record company Sterling.
 In recital, John Sax he has performed with the pianists Craig Rutenberg, Viktor Åslund and Elisabeth Boström throughout Sweden, in New York and Brussels.